Skip to main content

 In this section, we report summary statistics of your test.

-In the first card, user can see the visitors amount and the trend with graph.
-This allows our user to monitor traffic.
+In the first card, the user can see the visitors and the trend with a graph.
+This allows our users to monitor traffic.

-In the the second card, we report data in the form of conversion funnel.
-Users can see at which point their customers drop off and observe the change of rate for different variant.
+In the second card, we report data in the form of a conversion funnel.
+Users can see at which point their customers drop off and observe the change in rate for different variants.

-In the third card, user can see the average metrics of revenue and profit.
-By looking at these metrics, user can know which variant is better for increasing profit or AOV.
+In the third card, the user can view the average metrics of revenue and profit.
+By looking at these metrics, users can know which variant is better for increasing profit or AOV.

 Statistical tools

-In order to make fair decision based on A/B test result, we provide our user a statistical analysis tool to examine whether the result is significant or not.
+In order to make a fair decision based on the A/B test result, we provide our users a statistical analysis tool to examine whether the result is significant or not.

-In brief, in each A/B test, we want to know whether version A is better than version B. But we don't know it just be a result of luck, therefore we need to do a statistical hypothesis test.
+In brief, in each A/B test, we want to know whether version A is better than version B. But we don't know if it's just a result of luck; therefore, we need to do a statistical hypothesis test.

 The hypothesis will be: